 USCIS Filing Deadline

 USCIS has yet to finalize the actual filing window(s) for cap cases selected for adjudication.
-Ideally the window will be several weeks spread out throughout the year (perhaps staggering employers in different windows).
-The filings must be early enough to allow plenty of time for RFEs and responses ahead of the October 1 start of the fiscal year, but late enough to allow some additional preparation after the cap selection is completed by March 31, 2020.
-If the department decides to maintain the beginning of April filing window for all employers, there will be a scramble to file LCAs, collect documentation, and finalize petitions in days or a couple of weeks.
+In the last couple of years, there have been multiple filing windows for multiple selections.
+(USCIS failed to select enough registrations during the first round of the lottery, causing two additional selection periods in fiscal year 2021.)
+The filings must be early enough to allow plenty of time for RFEs and responses ahead of the October 1 start of the fiscal year, but late enough to allow some additional preparation after the cap selection is completed.
 (For comparison, under the current cap selection process most companies begin preparing in January for the April 1 filing deadline.)
-USCIS stated that more information would be available in the “coming weeks” but it is risky for employers to keep waiting for more information without making some preparations in advance of the registration process.

 Industry and Company-Specific Business Concerns